node-app/Interpreter/README.md

 (JavaScriptCore hasn't been available before iOS 7, and on OS X the project makes extensive use of the newly-updated 10.9-only Objective-C API.
 Previously on 10.8 there existed only a very low-level and very verbose C API.)

-This is currently in a very incomplete state, and not viable for serious use.
+This is currently in a very incomplete state.
 It could, however, become usable over the following weeks.

 ![demo time](https://raw.github.com/node-app/Interpreter/master/demo.png)